fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 # Summary

-We add a general capability to specify and emit statically compositional resumable code hosted in state machine objects recognized by the F# compiler.
-This allows some F# computation expressions to be implemented highly efficiently.
+We add a general low-level capability recognized by the F# compiler to specify and emit statically compositional resumable code hosted in state machines.
+This allows some F# computation expressions including `task` and `taskSeq` to be implemented highly efficiently.
+It is also similar to the implementation of sequence expressions baked into the F# compiler and the implementation has been derived from that initially.

 This is used to implement [RFC FS-1097 - tasks](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1097-task-builder.md).